Carbon Neutrality

 In July 2018, the Group joined "RE100", which aims to make the electricity consumed in business activities 100% renewable energy by 2050.
 We are the first recycling company to join this initiative in the world.

-This time as we announced our commitment to be carbon neutral by 2050, we reset our target year of RE100 to 2030, which is 20 years ahead of schedule.
+In December 2020, as we announced our commitment to be carbon neutral by 2050, we reset our target year of RE100 to 2030, which is 20 years ahead of schedule.
 This is because we recognize that expanding and accelerating renewable energy which is the most important measure against climate change is an important theme to tackle for our company, which has the mission of "contribute to create a sustainable society".

-As of June 2023, there are 12 plants and facilities that operate 100% on renewable energy, including Econecol's Fuji Plant, which has installed power generation equipment with low environmental impact using solar panels on the plant roof and has established a system that enables in-house consumption of renewable energy power.As of June 2023, the percentage of renewable energy power used by the entire Envipro Group was approximately 86.5%, and we are steadily advancing our RE100 initiatives toward the goal to be achieved by 2030.
+As of June 2024, there are 14 plants and facilities that operate 100% on renewable energy, including Econecol's Fuji Plant, which has installed power generation equipment with low environmental impact using solar panels on the plant roof and has established a system that enables in-house consumption of renewable energy power.As of June 2024, the percentage of renewable energy power used by the entire Envipro Group was approximately 96.3%, and we are steadily advancing our RE100 initiatives toward the goal to be achieved by 2030.

 • RE100